w3c/ServiceWorker/spec/service_worker/algorithms.md

 9. If any handler calls _waitUntil()_, then
   1. Extend this process until the associated promises resolve.
   2. If the resulting promise rejects, then
-    1. TODO: what now?
-We may have in-flight requests that we're blocking.
-We can't roll back.
-Maybe send all requests to the network?
-    2. Abort these steps.
+    1. Terminate _activatingWorker_
+    2. Set _serviceWorkerRegistration_.*activeWorker* to null
+    3. Allow any pending requests to continue as normall (as if there was no ServiceWorker)
+    4. Abort these steps.
+TODO: is this what we want?
+Note that we've introduced another situation where .active can change through the life of a page
 10. Set _serviceWorkerRegistration_.*activeWorker*.*_state* to _actived_.
 11. Fire _activateend_ event on _navigator.serviceWorker_ for all documents which match _scope_.